EvolutionAPI/evolution-client-python/README.md

 3. Use logging for debugging and monitoring
 4. Consider implementing a heartbeat mechanism if needed
 5. Keep your API token secure and don't expose it in logs
+6. Keep your API token secure and don't expose it in logs